Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 -- Add switches (toggles)
 Kill:AddSwitch("Auto Kill", function(value)
-    AutoKillToggle = value  -- Update the AutoKill toggle state if AutoKillToggle then
+    AutoKillToggle = value  -- Update the AutoKill toggle state end)
-        -- Add any necessary code to start killing, if required end end)

 Kill:AddSwitch("Auto Punch", function(value)
     AutoPunchToggle = value  -- Update the AutoPunch toggle state if AutoPunchToggle then
-        -- The punching will automatically happen in the loop above end end)
+        -- If AutoPunch is turned on, ensure that the punch tool is equipped and used else
+        -- If AutoPunch is turned off, stop using the punch tool (remove it) if punchTool then
+            punchTool.Parent = game.Players.LocalPlayer.Backpack  -- Move it back to the backpack if disabled
+        end
+    end
+end)